IntelliSys-Lab/InstaInfer-SoCC24/README.md

 ## Experimental Results and OpenWhisk Logs

-After executing `Excute_from_trace_5min.py`, you may use the [wsk-cli](https://github.com/IntelliSys-Lab/RainbowCake-ASPLOS24/blob/master/demo/wsk) to check the results of function executions:
+After executing `Excute_from_trace_5min.py`, you may use the `wsk-cli` to check the results of function executions:

 ```
 wsk -i activation list
 ```

 Detailed experimental results are collected as `output.log` file in  `InstaInfer-SoCC24/demo`.
 The result includes function end-to-end and startup latency, invocation startup types, timelines, and whether pre-loaded.
 Note that `~/InstaInfer-SoCC24/demo/output.log` is not present in the initial repo.
 It will only be generated after running an experiment.
 OpenWhisk system logs can be found under `/var/tmp/wsklogs`.

 ## Workloads

 We use the industrial trace of [Azure Function](https://github.com/Azure/AzurePublicDataset?tab=readme-ov-file#azure-functions-traces) for evaluation.
-In detail, after downloading the Azure trace files, we use [Select_Trace_5min.py](https://github.com/IntelliSys-Lab/InstaInfer-SoCC24/blob/main/demo/Select_Trace_5min.py) to extract the trace that can be used to invoke InstaInfer.
-Then, run the [Execute_from_trace_5min.py](https://github.com/IntelliSys-Lab/InstaInfer-SoCC24/blob/main/demo/Excute_from_trace_5min.py) to start invoking.
+In detail, after downloading the Azure trace files, we use [Select_Trace_5min.py](demo%2FSelect_Trace_5min.py) to extract the trace that can be used to invoke InstaInfer.
+Then, run the [Excute_from_trace_5min.py](demo%2FExcute_from_trace_5min.py) to start invoking.

 ## Distributed InstaInfer